Home Academics Undergraduate Majors

 • Design

-Our two-story, 20,000-square-foot William Rolland Art Center houses drawing, painting, photography, ceramics, sculpture and watercolor/design studios along with lecture classrooms, a screening room, and computer, multimedia and editing labs.
-Filled with beautiful natural light, the building features high ceilings with exposed beams and ducts and many environmentally friendly features.
+Our two-story, 20,000-square-foot William Rolland Art Center is home to drawing, painting, photography, ceramics, sculpture and watercolor/design studios — along with lecture classrooms, a cinema screening room, multimedia labs, video production studio and virtual reality space.
+Filled with beautiful natural light and high beams, a gallery space displaying student work is located at the entrance.

 Emphasis Areas